How Many Steps Should You Really Take Each Day? New Science Behind the Optimal Daily Step Count

 • The highly active group (≥12,500 steps/day) benefitted from a 65% reduction compared to those walking fewer than 5000 steps/day.

-What does this all mean?
+What does this mean in practice?

-The main finding was the optimal range for maximum benefits was around 7000 to 9000 steps per day.
+The main finding was that the optimal range for maximum benefits was around 7000 to 9000 steps per day.
 However, even modest increases in step count significantly reduced mortality risk, with protective effects starting at around 3,000 steps per day.

 Instead, it’s more common to see people gradually increase their steps, jumping from one step ‘bucket’ to the next (e.g. 3000-5000 steps/day to 5000-7000 steps/day).
 Therefore, it’s worth contextualising what an incremental increase in step count translates to in terms of risk reduction.